 Description of the Christian Colleges in California with Medical Programs

-Students wishing to study medicine should consider what kind of pre-medical (or medical) programs a school offers and ensure they receive a well-rounded background in health and science.
+Students wishing to study medicine should consider what kind of pre-medical (or medical) program a school offers and ensure they receive a well-rounded background in health and science.
 Students may also wish to consider the size of a school and/or the spiritual growth opportunities the institution offers.
 Learn some of these details about a few of the Christian colleges in California with medical programs.

 Loma Linda University